sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/secure-data-share/index.md

         timestamp_ltz SYNC_DATE "When the row is last synced" }
     IDENTITY_ENTITLEMENTS {
-        text TENANT_ID "Unique Id for an Organization's tenant" text ID PK "Unique Id for the identity" text DISPLAY_NAME "Human-readable display name of the object" timestamp_ntz CREATED_DATE "date when the Identity was created"
+        text TENANT_ID "Unique Id for an Organizations tenant" text ID PK "Unique Id for the identity" text DISPLAY_NAME "Human-readable display name of the object" timestamp_ntz CREATED_DATE "date when the Identity was created"